Calgary: Film and television

-Numerous films have been shot in Calgary and the surrounding area.
-Notable films shot in and around the city include The Assassination of Jesse James, Brokeback Mountain, Dances with Wolves, Doctor Zhivago, Inception, Legends of the Fall, Unforgiven, The Revenant, and Cool Runnings.
+Numerous films have been shot in Calgary and the surrounding area, including The Assassination of Jesse James, Brokeback Mountain, Dances with Wolves, Hello, Love, Again, Doctor Zhivago, Inception, Legends of the Fall, Unforgiven, The Revenant, and Cool Runnings.
 Ghostbusters: Afterlife was filmed in downtown Calgary and Inglewood in 2019.
-Television shows include Fargo, Black Summer, Wyonna Earp Wild Roses, and The Last of Us.
+Television shows include Fargo, Black Summer, Wyonna Earp, Wild Roses, and The Last of Us.

-Media
+Print media

 The Calgary Herald and the Calgary Sun are the main newspapers in Calgary.
 Global, City, CTV and CBC television networks have local studios in the city.

 Visual art

 Visual and conceptual artists like the art collective United Congress are active in the city.
 There are a number of art galleries in the downtown along Stephen Avenue; the SoDo (South of Downtown) Design District; the 17 Avenue corridor; the neighbourhood of Inglewood, including the Esker Foundation.
-There are also various arts installations in the +15 system in downtown Calgary.
+There are also various art installations in the +15 system in downtown Calgary.

 Libraries

-The Calgary Public Library is the city's public library network, with 21 branches loaning books, e-books, CDs, DVDs, Blu-rays, audio books, and more.
-Based on borrowing, the library is the second largest in Canada, and sixth-largest municipal library system in North America.
+The Calgary Public Library is the city's public library network, with 21 branches loaning books, e-books, CDs, DVDs, Blu-rays, audiobooks, and more.
+Based on borrowing, the library is Canada's second-largest and North America's sixth-largest municipal library.
 The new flagship branch, the 240000 sqft Calgary Central Library in Downtown East Village, opened on November 1, 2018.

 Museums

-Several museums are located in the city.
-The Glenbow Museum is the largest in western Canada and includes an art gallery and First Nations gallery.
+Several museums are in the city.
+The Glenbow Museum is western Canada's largest and includes an art gallery and First Nations gallery.
 Other major museums include the Chinese Cultural Centre (at 70000 sqft, the largest stand-alone cultural centre in Canada), Canada's Sports Hall of Fame (at Canada Olympic Park), The Military Museums, the National Music Centre and The Hangar Flight Museum.

 Festivals

 Calgary hosts a number of annual festivals and events.
-These include the Calgary International Film Festival, the Calgary Folk Music Festival, the Calgary Performing Arts Festival (formerly Kiwanis Music Festival), FunnyFest Calgary Comedy Festival, Sled Island music festival, Beakerhead, the Greek festival, Carifest, Wordfest, the Lilac Festival, GlobalFest, Otafest, the Calgary Comic and Entertainment Expo, FallCon, the Calgary Fringe Festival, Summerstock, Expo Latino, Calgary Pride, Calgary International Spoken Word Festival, and many other cultural and ethnic festivals.
+These include the Calgary International Film Festival, the Calgary Folk Music Festival, the Calgary Performing Arts Festival (formerly Kiwanis Music Festival), FunnyFest Calgary Comedy Festival, Calgary International Blues Festival, Sled Island music festival, Beakerhead, the Greek festival, Carifest, Wordfest, the Lilac Festival, GlobalFest, Otafest, the Calgary Comic and Entertainment Expo, FallCon, the Calgary Fringe Festival, Summerstock, Expo Latino, Calgary Pride, Calgary International Spoken Word Festival, and many other cultural and ethnic festivals.
 The Calgary International Film Festival is also held annually as well as the International Festival of Animated Objects.

 Calgary's best-known event is the Calgary Stampede, which has occurred each July, with the exception of the year 2020, since 1912.
 It is one of the largest festivals in Canada, with a 2005 attendance of 1,242,928 at the 10-day rodeo and exhibition.

 Arts education

-Calgary is also home to several post-secondary institutions that provide credit or non-credit instruction in the arts, including the Alberta University of the Arts (formerly Alberta College of Art and Design), the School of Creative and Performing Arts at the University of Calgary, the Mount Royal University Conservatory, and Ambrose University.
+Calgary is also home to several post-secondary institutions that provide credit and non-credit instruction in the arts, including the Alberta University of the Arts (formerly Alberta College of Art and Design), the School of Creative and Performing Arts at the University of Calgary, the Mount Royal University Conservatory, and Ambrose University.